WebFiori/docs/middleware.md

 ## Assigning Middleware to Routes

 It is possible to assign a single middleware to a route or assign a group of middleware to a route.
-To achive this, the option `middleware` can be used while creating the route.
+To achieve this, the option `middleware` can be used while creating the route.
 This option accepts an array.
 The array can hold middleware names or middleware groups names.

 ``` php
 Router::api([